awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 # Common DBA Tasks for PostgreSQL<a name="Appendix.PostgreSQL.CommonDBATasks"></a>

-This section describes the Amazon RDS\-specific implementations of some common DBA tasks for DB instances running the PostgreSQL database engine\.
-In order to deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
+This section describes the Amazon RDS implementations of some common DBA tasks for DB instances running the PostgreSQL database engine\.
+To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.

-For information about working with PostgreSQL log files on Amazon RDS, see [PostgreSQL Database Log Files](USER_LogAccess.Concepts.PostgreSQL.md)
+For information about working with PostgreSQL log files on Amazon RDS, see [PostgreSQL Database Log Files](USER_LogAccess.Concepts.PostgreSQL.md)\.

 + [Creating Roles](#Appendix.PostgreSQL.CommonDBATasks.Roles)